27 SOAMXS redesignates to 16 SOAMXS

+“This monumental realignment holds profound significance,” said U.S. Air Force Capt.
+Matthew Stanely, 16th Aircraft Maintenance Unit officer in charge.
+“It cements our squadron's resolute commitment to embracing the rich legacy of the Spectre maintainer.”

+The squadron’s lineage began on June 4, 1952, as the 27th Periodic Maintenance Squadron at Bergstrom Air Force Base, Texas.
+After numerous redesignations and a relocation to Cannon Air Force Base, the squadron was most recently redesignated as the 27th SOAMXS on October 1, 2007.

-U.S. Air Force Col. Harry Seibert, 27th Special Operation Maintenance Group commander, left, and Lt.
-Col. Sean Allen, 16th Special Operations Aircraft Maintenance Squadron commander, right, uncase the new guidon of the redesignated 16th SOAMXS during a ceremony at Cannon Air Force Base, N.M., March 15, 2024.
-The redesignation was enacted to better align the unit with its identity and mission: to develop elite maintainers ready to generate safe, reliable aircraft to execute special operations missions.
-(U.S. Air Force photo by Staff Sgt.
-Nicholas Swift)
+Over the past year, the 27th SOAMXS has undergone a transformation to better align with the scope of its mission: to develop elite maintainers ready to generate safe, reliable aircraft to execute special operations missions.

+During the transformation, the squadron phased out maintenance on MC-130J Commando IIs, and now solely supports AC-130J Ghostriders.

+“This redesignation does not change who we are; rather, it aligns our very identity with the hallowed halls of our heritage,” Stanley said.
+“We proudly bear the mantle of Spectre Maintenance, embodying a culture of unparalleled excellence and stewardship.”

 |Date Taken: